docs CLI

 Install Nametag CLI

-nametag is a command-line utility that lets you work with Nametag using commands, from configuring accounts and environments to performing directory integrations.
-It runs on your local device so you’ll want to install the version that’s appropriate for your operating system.
+nametag is a command-line tool for configuring accounts, managing environments, and performing directory integrations.
+Install the version appropriate for your operating system.

 MacOS